ScriptedAlchemy/sample-next-9-5/README.md

 ## Getting Started
  - `yarn`
- - `yarn dev`
+ - `yarn start`
- - attempt to load page on port 3000
+ - load the page on localhost:300
- - will 500, then reload page again.
+ - edit `packages/sample/index.js` and press save
+ - note webpack "rebuilds" but no HMR update is shown